-It is helpful to decide in advance which equipment you can use for telemedicine access.
-It can be a computer, laptop, smart phone or tablet.
+It is helpful to decide in advance which equipment you can use for telemedicine.
+It can be a computer, laptop, smartphone, or tablet.
 It may also be important if it is based on Apple, Google, Windows or Android.
 It is also important to have a reliable internet connection.

 2. Choose a quiet and private place.

-Find a quiet meeting place so you can hear the doctor's voice, and they can hear you again.
-This will reduce distractions and distractions and make your appointments more efficient.
+Find a quiet meeting place so you can hear the doctor's voice, and they can hear you.
+This will reduce distractions and make your appointment more efficient.

 3. Prepare paperwork in advance.

-You will receive our new patient forms along with other paperwork depending of the type of your visit that needs to be completed before you can have telemedicine access.
-This may include a list of medications you take, your primary doctor contact, pharmacy contact, insurance information, telemedicine consent form, or payment information.
+You will receive our new patient forms along with other paperwork depending of the type of visit that needs to be completed before the visit.
+This may include a list of medications you take, your primary doctor contact, pharmacy contact, insurance information, and payment information.

 4. Write down the questions in advance.

 When trying to remember all the things you might want to ask the doctor, the pressure of the new visit can be distracting.
-Writing down your important questions to the doctor in advance will help you remember these questions during your visit.
+Writing down your important questions in advance will help you remember these questions during your visit.

 5. Click on the link 5-10 minutes before.